NOL Triggers Refund for Earlier Year Adjustments

 Irs Tax Lien Did Not Attach To Trust Property

-In Stein, LLC, v.
-United States, No. 2:13-03224, the United States District Court for the Western District of Louisiana addressed the question of whether refund claims stemming from loss carrybacks include computational adjustments in the carryback years.
-This type of issue often comes up when closing out IRS audits, which is evidenced by this case and the government’s arguments in the case.
+The court addressed this in Stein, LLC, v.
+United States, No. 2:13-03224.
+The United States District Court for the Western District of Louisiana addressed the question of whether refund claims stemming from loss carrybacks include computational adjustments in the carryback years.
+This isn’t an article only accountants can get into, this means real dollars.
+Those with carrybacks should be very interested in this topic, as their accountants may not be aware of the issue and this can result in the taxpayer losing out on those real dollars.

 Facts & Procedural History

-Stein asked the court to correct its judgement to reflect a $2,450,861 refund, rather than a 2,164,482 refund, as the loss carryback resulted in additional tax savings in the carryback years due to computational issues.
+The case did not stop there.
+The taxpayer then asked the court to correct its judgment to reflect a $2,450,861 refund, rather than a 2,164,482 refund.
+The taxpayer surmised that the amount should be higher as the loss carryback resulted in additional tax savings in the carryback years due to computational issues that were triggered by the NOL carryback.

 The government argued that: